 - Papers must be written using APA Style.

 - Papers accepted and presented in the three topic area are also eligible for publication in the BEA Routledge book series, contingent on standard revision procedures.

 About the BEA Symposium Scholars

-Dianne Finch has taught data mining and visualization to graduate students at Elon University, and incorporated the topic into various journalism courses at Kent State University¾where she focused on environmental data.
+Dianne Finch is currently at Salem State University and has taught data mining and visualization to graduate students at Elon University, and incorporated the topic into various journalism courses at Kent State University where she focused on environmental data.
 Finch is currently developing an interactive data visualization site to accompany her book, “Big Data in Small Slices,” slated for publication later in 2017.
 Her journalism career started at the AP as a news data editor following a career in IT and computer programming.
 Finch, who holds a master’s in journalism from Columbia University, covered science, health and finance for Bloomberg News, public radio and other outlets.

 Ann Hollifield is the Thomas C. Dowden Professor of Media Research in the Grady College of Journalism and Mass Communication at the University of Georgia.
 She is cofounder and director of UGA’s Graduate Certificate Program in Media Analytics, which was launched in 2006 and now has alumni working for major media organizations and audience measurement companies around the world.
 Her research and teaching focus on media economics and management, with emphasis on how competition and other market and organizational structures affect media viability.
 She has been a consultant to DW Akademie, Germany’s largest media development NGO, and UNESCO on the development of globally applicable measures of media viability.
 Current projects include research on emerging issues and techniques in media analytics.